1NCE

 Series C in 2022

-EigenCOMM Ltd. is a Shanghai-based company established in 2017, specializing in the research, development, and sales of cellular network internet chips.
-The firm focuses on providing complete solutions for Internet of Things (IoT) ecosystems, particularly in the realm of smart home appliances.
-EigenCOMM's product line includes standard NB-IoT terminal chips, which ensure comprehensive coverage of cellular data connections and extended standby times, positioning the company as a key player in the IoT market.
+Eigencomm Ltd. is a Shanghai-based company established in 2017 that specializes in the research, development, and sales of cellular network internet chips.
+The company focuses on creating turnkey solutions for Internet of Things (IoT) ecosystems, particularly in the realm of smart home appliances.
+Eigencomm offers standard NB-IoT terminal chips that ensure comprehensive cellular data connectivity and extended standby durations, positioning itself as a key player in the cellular IoT market.

 Treasure Data